 Beginning July 1, 2014, manufacturers and certain research and development businesses may qualify for a partial exemption of sales and use tax on qualifying manufacturing and research and development equipment purchases and leases.
+Beginning January 1, 2018, this exemption is expanded to specified electric power and agricultural activities.

-July 1, 2022
+July 1, 2031

-To exempt manufacturing equipment from state sales and use taxes in order to make California more competitive in attracting new businesses to the state, and to bring California in line with the 48 other states that exempt manufacturing equipment from sales and use tax.
+To make California more competitive in attracting new businesses to the state, and to bring California in line with the 48 other states that exempt manufacturing equipment from sales and use tax.

-In 2014-15, 10,057 returns claimed this exemption.
+In 2015-16, 8,099 returns claimed this exemption.